Want to withdraw cash from a bank while you’re in Thailand with a foreign ATM card? This article will guide you through the process.

 The maximum withdrawal amount with a foreign ATM card is 20,000 Baht at most banks in Thailand, but this can vary depending on the bank and your own bank’s withdrawal limits.

-To withdraw more than the maximum ATM amount, use the counter withdrawal/cash advance service within a banking branch.
+Use the counter withdrawal/cash advance service within a banking branch to withdraw more than the maximum ATM amount.
 This service can withdraw up to your maximum card limit.

 |Bank||Maximum withdrawal (per transaction)|